Convection signatures in early-time gravitational waves from core-collapse supernovae: Results

 \subsection{GW ensemble empirical mode decomposition}

-After removing the residuals see point (iii) of Section \ref{sec:EEMD}), we decompose our filtered waveforms into 10 \glspl{IMF} as described in Section \ref{sec:EEMD}.
-We use the matching score, $M$, as a metric to determine which of the \glspl{IMF} contribute to the overall waveform \citep{Suvorova19}:
+After removing the residuals (see point (iii) of Section \ref{sec:EEMD}), we decomposed our filtered waveforms into 10 \glspl{IMF} as is described in Section \ref{sec:EEMD}.
+We used the matching score, $M$, as a metric to determine which of the \glspl{IMF} contribute to the overall waveform \citep{Suvorova19}:

 where $h$ is the original signal with the \gls{EMD} residual removed, $\tilde{h}$ is the signal obtained by summing a certain number of \glspl{IMF}, and $(a|b)$ denotes the inner product.